BuleandraGeorge/Cook-Idea/README.md

 <h3>Content</h3>
 <p>Every recipe has a source from where everyting was copied</p>
 <h3>Media</h3>
-<p>The photos from recipe cards are linked by user through link inserted.</p>
+<p>The photos from recipes cards are linked by user through link inserted.</p>
 <h3>Acknowledgements</h3>
 <p>None</p>